Very Dark Brown Stool Almost Black: 3 Causes Explained.

 Fast Facts:

 Very dark brown stools are often caused by dark foods, food pigments, or medications.
-However, almost black stool can be a sign of bleeding inside your gastrointestinal tract.
+However, an almost black stool can indicate bleeding inside your gastrointestinal tract.

 Common causes include:

-- Bleeding inside your gut tract (produces black tarry stool rather than very dark brown stool).
+• Bleeding inside your gut tract (produces black tarry stool rather than dark brown stool).

 1- Food.